Skip to content

 vulnerability.
 Do note that this command can take a long time to

-complete as it checks every file under /gnu/store
+complete as it checks every file under /gnu/store, which likely has

 many files.